 I just wanted to write to you and tell you what a difference you and your farm and horses have made in the lives of my grandsons.
 After his first stay with you, my daughter and I could tell a tremendous change in him.

-When I met Kimberly Clarke at Avalon Farm, the puzzle suddenly clicked into place.
+When I met Kimberly Clarke at [Hochoka Retreat Center], the puzzle suddenly clicked into place.
 It was the first place that I ever felt my son was accepted entirely for who he is.
 His quirks and idiosyncrasies were not foreign at the farm, they were accepted.

 At the farm, he learned hard skills, such as feeding the animals and planting a garden.
 He also gained soft skills, such as being present in the moment without being anxious about the future, and how to keep your personal energy low when meeting a new animal or person.
 Even better are the parenting lessons I learned.
 I learned how to require adherence to social norms and not give in to tantrums.
 I stopped feeling anxious about the awkwardness that is Aspergers and allowed my child to just be a kid.